 We can flick through the latest Vogue and now exactly what looks good, unfortunately we’re not born with that innate ability to read trading charts.
-As much as we ladies pride ourselves on being right all the time, we must come to the conclusion that we need to do a little studying on trading charts!
+As much as we ladies pride ourselves on being right all the time, we must come to the conclusion that we need to do a little studying on reading trading charts!

 Luckily, stock trading is not a guessing game.
-There are charts that we can utilise to give us helpful information.
+There are trading charts that we can utilise to give us helpful information.
 Today we will discuss the basics on how to read trading charts and get you started towards reaching your successful trading goals.

 That new pair of sunglasses or holiday in the sun is one step closer to being yours!
 Let’s get started!